clutterstack/blender-rig-mirror/README.md

 So far, the script is sophisticated enough to check for a ".L", ".l", ".R", or ".r" suffix on the off-axis bones.
 If it finds one of these, it will give the new bone's name the appropriate "opposite-side" suffix.
 For example, if the original bone names end in ".L", the new ones will end in ".R".

-If there is no such suffix on the original off-center bone names, the script checks which side of the *y-z* plane the bone originates (where its head is located) and gives it either a ".L" or a ".R" name ending.
+If there is no such suffix on the original off-centre bone names, the script checks which side of the *y-z* plane the bone originates (where its head is located) and gives it either a ".L" or a ".R" name ending.

 If any bones exist with names that conflict with the names it plans to give to mirrored bones, the script will not continue.